 There are several ways that investing with Betterment is tax efficient.
 Portfolios contain index-tracking ETFs, for example, which helps me avoid taxes associated with pass-through distributions of capital gains, common with actively-managed mutual funds.
 Reinvested dividends and account deposits go to purchase under-weighted asset classes, minimizing buy-and-sell activity (and tax triggers) for re-balancing.

-The firm also offers tax loss harvesting, which involves selling any losing ETFs and capturing losses for tax purposes and the purchasing similar ETFs to maintain the asset allocation of a portfolio.
+The firm also offers tax-loss harvesting, which involves selling any losing ETFs and capturing losses for tax purposes and purchasing similar ETFs to maintain the asset allocation of a portfolio.
 This service is available to all Betterment clients at no extra charge.

-Still, I’ve noticed that the buying and selling does generate a tax bill.
+Still, I’ve noticed that buying and selling do generate a tax bill.
 If I had invested in a single stock instead of a Betterment portfolio, then I could have avoided taxes (as long as I didn’t sell my shares).